jaretcleveland/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock Paper Scissors game that is played entirely in the console.
+Rock Paper Scissors game that was initially played entirely in the console, but has since been updated to be played on the webpage.